fluencelabs/near-metaBUILD-hackathon/README.md

 * [Sputink CLI](https://github.com/cloudmex/sputnikdao-cli)
 * [Fluence off-chain proposal validation examples](https://github.com/fluencelabs/eip712-validation-node)

- ## Best Use of Fluence And Aqua In Your DApp -- 1 x USD 2,500
+ ## Best Use of Fluence And Aqua In Your DApp -- 1 x USD 2,000

 Already got an idea or even DApp?
-This category challenges you to replace one or more centralized aspects of your solution with Fluence and Aqua.
+This category challenges you to replace one or more centralized aspects of your solution or add off-chan compute or consensus capabilities with Fluence and Aqua.

 ### Submission Requirements